 2.1 While there is no specific legislative duty regarding advertising or marketing in the Bankruptcy Act 1966, there are legislative requirements applicable to advertising and marketing generally in the Australian Consumer Law (ACL).

-2.2 The ACL is administered and enforced by the Australian Competition and Consumer Commission (ACCC), in conjunction with state and territory consumer protection bodies, with the involvement of the Australian Securities & Investments Commission (ASIC) on relevant matters.
+2.2 The ACL is administered and enforced by the ACCC, in conjunction with State and Territory consumer protection bodies, with the involvement of ASIC on relevant matters.
 The protections in the ACL are generally reflected in similar provisions in the Australian Securities and Investments Commission Act 2001 (ASIC Act), so that financial products and services are treated in the same way.

 2.3 The Australian Financial Security Authority (AFSA) works with and refers potential breaches of the ACL to ASIC when identified.